 Thankfully, the evidence books have been digitized and are easily available at LDS Family History Centers (described as “Lists of synagogue members and their tax debts, 1796-1850”; film # 24398962 through 2441497).
 Unfortunately, much of the information contained in them is written in Kurrentschrift German.
-To get the maximum benefit out of this source, a knowledge of that script is necessary (see my blog article on the subject).
+To get the maximum benefit out of this source, a knowledge of that script is necessary.

 By using these records, I was able to greatly expand my knowledge of my family’s early history.
 Before using them, I had previously identified two “earliest” ancestors: Baruch Penzias (family #2913) and Moses Penzias (family #2436).
 However, I knew virtually nothing about them beyond their names and addresses, denoted as house numbers.
 I assumed that they had been brothers, and judging by their children’s birth dates I assumed that they had been born shortly before 1790.
 From other records I learned that Moses’s wife was Hudes and that Baruch’s wife was Chawa.